Marshmallow Fondant is delicious and easy to make. It is the perfect way to decorate cupcakes, cakes, and cookies like a professional!

 How to Make Marshmallow Fondant

-Vanilla & Sugar – Stir the vanilla in with the melted marshmallows and then add half of the powdered sugar.
+Vanilla & Sugar – Stir the vanilla in with the melted marshmallow and then add half of the powdered sugar.
 Mix that in until everything has combined.
-Note the mixture will be very sticky and hard to stir.
+Note the marshmallow mixture will be very sticky and hard to stir.

-Remaining Sugar – Continue to add in the remaining powdered sugar until the mixture has the consistency of playdough.
+Remaining Sugar – Continue to add in the remaining powdered sugar until the mixture has the consistency and texture of playdough.

-Add Color – If you want to add color to the fondant, separate the amount you want to color and add in a few drops of the gel food color.
+Color Fondant – If you want to add color to the fondant, separate the amount you want to color and add a few drops of the gel food color.
 Then knead the fondant until the color of the dough is even.